-Planning to visit Pigeon Forge in the summertime?
+Planning to stay in one of our Pigeon Forge cabin rentals in the summertime?

 From June to August, the Smoky Mountains see temperatures in the 80s and 90s during the day.
 With plenty of warm, sunny weather, summer in the Smoky Mountains is the perfect time to explore Smoky Mountain swimming holes!

 Starting on high mountain peaks, small springs feed a network of streams and rivers that cascade through the mountains.
 It's estimated that there are over 2,900 miles of streams in the national park, so you won't have trouble finding a place to go for a swim.

 Not only is this water pristine, it's also cool and refreshing even on the hottest summer days!
 Even during the hotter months, the streams and rivers in the Smokies stay around 60°F, the perfect temperature for cooling off in the summer.

 Check out our list of the 6 best swimming holes in the Great Smoky Mountains National Park!
 We've also got directions and safety tips for visiting these beautiful destinations in the Great Smoky Mountains.

 1. The Wye